 The Group and the Company are exposed to financial risks arising from its operations and the use of financial instruments.
 The key financial risks include credit risk, liquidity risk, interest rate risk, foreign currency risk and market price risk.
+The Group's and the Company's overall financial risk management objective is to optimise value for their shareholders.

 The Board of Directors reviews and agrees policies and procedures for the management of these risks, which are executed by the Executive Directors and the Financial Controller, Head of Treasury and Head of Credit Control.
-The Audit and Risk Management Committee provides independent oversight to the effectiveness of the risk management process.
+The audit committee provides independent oversight to the effectiveness of the risk management process.